Autism Works in the Community Grants Program 2025

 Frequently asked questions

-To be eligible for funding, organisations must be:
+To be eligible for funding, organisations must be based in South Australia and be:

 The following organisations or partner organisations are ineligible for funding: